rishikeshh09/Admin-Access-Control-System/README.md

-# Amazon Clone with SQLite Authentication
+# Admin Access Control System

 This project is an Amazon clone with user authentication and an admin dashboard using SQLite for data storage.